There’s no point starting a blog now. It’s too competitive.

 I talk more about this in the video below.

-I really hope it leads to less excuses and more success for everyone.
+I really hope it leads to fewer excuses and more success for everyone.

 2. What is an authority site?